-Scenario: Child is crying, shouting and throwing a tantrum in a shop.
+Scenario: Child is arguing and shouting in a shop.
 Parent: Enough is enough!
 I am taking you home now!

-Scenario: Child is crying, shouting and throwing a tantrum in a shop.
+Scenario: Child is arguing, shouting in a shop.

 Parent: You are feeling upset and want something.
 Let's step out in a quiet corner and we can discuss what you want.